sst/sst/www/docs/constructs/migration.md

       });
       ```

-    - Accessing the underlying AWS resource names and ARNs
+    - Accessing underlying AWS resource names and ARNs

       Similarly, you can access the internally created CDK constructs in a consistent way using the `cdk` attribute.
 For example:
       ```js